Ghazali Saleem Butt: Political career

 Ghazali Saleem Butt started his political career in 1998 and contested as Local Bodies Councillor.

 He was elected as Naib Nazim in 2001 as a candidate of Pakistan Muslim League (Nawaz) (PML-N) from Union Council # 23.

 He was re-elected as Nazim in 2005 as a candidate of Pakistan Muslim League (Nawaz) (PML-N) from the same Union Council.

-in 2008 he was nominated as Coordinator Shalimar Town.
+In 2008 he was nominated as Coordinator Shalimar Town.

 During this period he served as President of Constituency PP-141 for 13 years.

-In appreciation for his working for (PML-N), Chief Minister Punjab Mian Muhammad Shahbaz Sharif appointed him as Political Assistant to CM Punjab in 2011.
+In appreciation of his working for (PML-N), Chief Minister Punjab Mian Muhammad Shahbaz Sharif appointed him as Political Assistant to CM Punjab in 2011.

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) (PML-N) from Constituency PP-138 (Lahore-II) in 2013 Pakistani general election.

 He remained Member Board of Directors Sheikh Zaid Al-Nahyan Hospital Lahore from 2017-2018.

 Ghazali Saleem Butt took oath on August 15, 2018.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-145 (Lahore-II) in the 2018 Pakistani general election.

 He was elected 3rd time to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-146 (Lahore-II) in the 2024 Pakistani general election.

-On 23 August he was appointed as Chairperson/Chairman Board of Directors Parks & Hortilculture Authority Lahore.
+On 23 August he was appointed Chairperson/Chairman Board of Directors Parks & Horticulture Authority Lahore.